PrimaveraDeveloper/lithium/dir/common/specs/cs-spec-2.0.md

 When the certificate is not found in any of these cache instances, the client library will contact the CS service to retrieve it (and the store it the local cache).

+> Note that these caching mechanisms store the certificate bytes as received from the service.
+They do not instantiate the certificate at all.

 ### Configuration

 This client caching mechanism can be configured by the client application using the `CertificatesClientConfiguration` instance available from the `Configuration` property of the service client.
 The configuration options are the following: